likealonso/urbanWDI/README.md

 # Urban Rails
 ## Description
-Aimed at those studying the framework of the computer language Ruby, Urban Rails is a dictionary-type web application with words and definitions provided by its users that looks to provide simplified descriptions to the framework's numerous terms.
+Aimed at those studying the framework of the computer languages JavaScript and Ruby, Urban WDI is a dictionary-type web application with words and definitions provided by its users that looks to provide simplified descriptions to the frameworks' numerous terms.

  ![Alt Text](https://i.imgur.com/zGivq8O.png)